Tour Central North Carolina in Three Days

 Bentonville Battlefield State Historic Site, N.C.
 David Davis

-Central North Carolina is home to variety of historic sites that encompass the first hints of revolution in 1771 to the final days of the Confederate Army during the Carolinas Campaign in 1865, and many historic moments in between.
+Central North Carolina is home to various historic sites that encompass the first hints of revolution in 1771 to the final days of the Confederate Army during the Carolinas Campaign in 1865, and many landmark moments in between.
 Enjoy all Central North Carolina has to offer and learn more about many underrated yet incredibly important moments in our country’s history.

 Before you go: